 Beginner This class is meant for students who have no prior experience on their instrument.
 Students will focus on proper care for their instrument, body posture, holding the instrument in a “rest” and “playing” position, playing the instrument pizzicato (plucked) and arco (bowed), 1st position left hand finger placement, developing an effective bow hold, learning musical passages both by ear and note reading.
 Beginner classes are best suited for students six years old (or 1st grade) through adults.
-Students in these classes are expected to participate in the end of the year recital as part of the “ Mountain Strings School Ensemble.”
+Students in these classes are expected to participate in the end of the semester recital as part of the “ Mountain Strings School Ensemble.”

 Level 1 These students have had at least one prior semester of instruction.
 Students will continue to develop their bow hold, left hand finger placement and overall body posture while playing.
 Students will begin to develop a basic repertoire of melodies in various genres learned both by ear and notation.
 Students will primarily learn songs that consist of notes within a one octave D Major scale such as Boil ’em Cabbage down, Twinkle Twinkle Little Star, and the Can Can.
 Level 1 students will participate in the level 1/2 ensemble.